Environmental Humanities Lab

 Project Director: Corin Hewitt

-This VA Humanities funded project explores outdoor adventure play through a series of community conversations and pop-up adventure play experiences.
-Through documentation of these play-events and accompanying workshops, the team is creating short videos about adventure play.
-Three play actions took place in 2023: “The Fountain” at Patrick Henry Elementary, “The Crater” at Blue Sky Fund, and “Small Fires” at Lois Harrison-Jones Elementary.
-Each play-action is carefully designed in collaboration with our community hosts and supervised by trained playworkers who are working with Hewitt as part of his VIP lab, “Being Material.”
+This VA Humanities-funded project explores intersections between contemporary art and outdoor adventure play through a series of pop-up adventure play experiences. and community conversations.
+Three play actions took place in 2023: “The Fountain” with artist Massa Lemu in collaboration with Patrick Henry Elementary, “The Crater” with artist Brandon Ndife in collaboration with the Blue Sky Fund and Richmond Parks, and “Small Fires” in collaboration with artist Umico Niwa, Lois Harrison-Jones Elementary, and Byrd Park.
+Each of these play actions is carefully designed in collaboration with our community hosts and supervised by trained playworkers who worked with Hewitt as part of his VIP lab, “Being Material.”
 While the typical adventure playground has four essential components (a vacant lot, “junk” and materials, kids, and adult/teen playworkers), our approach overlays a fifth element: the work of contemporary artists.
-In our playspaces, children will respond to, ignore, deface, build on, or destroy a set of rotating "provocations" created specifically for each play-action.
-Each of our events provides a space for parents, teachers and the broader community to engage with project team members as well as visiting adventure play experts in facilitated dialog about childhood, creativity and play.
-If you're interested in this project, or the VIP lab, please reach out to Corin Hewitt at chewitt@vcu.edu.
+In our playspaces, children respond to, ignore, deface, build on, or destroy a set of rotating "provocations" created specifically for each play-action.
+Each of our events provides a space for parents, teachers and the broader community to engage with project team members as well as adventure play experts in facilitated dialog about childhood, creativity and play.
+If you're interested in this project or the VIP lab, please reach out to Corin Hewitt at chewitt@vcu.edu.

 People gardening at Sankofa Community Orchard